ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 What is new is "reactive motion bound to specification", this means that reactive programming is based on something solid, a specification and no longer some functional concepts.
 Namely the [Reactive Manifesto](http://www.reactivemanifesto.org/)

-Because of this specification, Spring found it the right time to start with [Reactor](https://spring.io/blog/2013/05/13/reactor-a-foundation-for-asynchronous-applications-on-the-jvm) as they could now build something which would be able to work and where it was clear what people could expect.
+Because of this specification, Spring found it the right time to start with [Reactor](https://spring.io/blog/2013/05/13/reactor-a-foundation-for-asynchronous-applications-on-the-jvm) as they could now build something, which would be able to work and where it was clear what people could expect.

 <a name="the-manifesto" />